OmarKavita/E-commerse-Sales-Analysis/README.md

 # E-commerse-Sales-Analysis
-This project I have done sales analysis using excel.
+In this project I have done sales analysis using excel.